blueapron/marinator/README.md

-# marinator
+# Marinator
-Repository for the WIP Marinator library
+Repository for the Marinator library

+Remaining work:
+* Rename MarinadeHelper or re-work classes to fully generate Marinator.
+* Write tests for Marinator
+* Package library into Maven/etc and distribute
+* Write release instructions
+* Write README with how to use instructions/etc